 If you would like to consult with me while formulating your travel plans to Rhode Island, Massachusetts, New Hampshire, Pennsylvania, or: any where in south Florida (or: southern California) feel free to email me for a personal, one on one consultation (on a: sliding scale fee basis {so you only pay what you can afford}) and I'll be happy to work with you.

 "In all industrialized regions of the world this most recent economic recession is deep seated, resulting in mass unemployment, the collapse of many state social programs, and the impoverishment of millions of people.
 The causal meltdown seen in the financial markets was the result of institutionalized fraud and complex manipulation of often defective financial derivatives, concealed by a web of deceit and mass media distortion.
-Just as in the past, this current economic crisis is accompanied by a worldwide process of militarization, and a 'war without borders' led by the United States of America and its N.A.T.O. allies", from the following book of his, titled:
+Just as in the past, this current economic crisis is accompanied by a worldwide process of militarization, and a 'war without borders' led by the United States of America and its N.A.T.O. allies", from a book of his, titled:

 "The Global Economic Crisis: The Great Depression of the Twenty First Century"

-Here's a link to a relevant book I noticed in a Sociology course text book catalog which (to quote publisher Lynne Rienner) "explore(s) the complicated, and often dysfunctional relationship between efforts to address homelessness and the realities on the street, discusses a range of practical, cultural, and economic issues, and brings into sharp focus the barriers to, and opportunities for, overcoming this persistent social challenge."
+Here's a relevant book I noticed in a Sociology course text book catalog which (to quote publisher Lynne Rienner) "explore(s) the complicated, and often dysfunctional relationship between efforts to address homelessness and the realities on the street, discusses a range of practical, cultural, and economic issues, and brings into sharp focus the barriers to, and opportunities for, overcoming this persistent social challenge."
 It'stitled:

 "Ending Homelessness: Why We Haven't, How We Can"